 The journey of a thousand miles begins with a single step.— Lao Tzu

-To help you get started, I have created this handy beginner’s guide of ten steps to organizing your home.
+To help you get off to a good start, I have created this handy beginner’s guide of ten simple steps to organizing your home.
 It is by no means the only way to organize, declutter and simplify, but it works for me.
 I personally feel that when my home is in balance, my life is in balance.

 As an Amazon Associate, I earn from qualifying purchases, which costs you nothing.
 Please read the Disclaimer for more information.